Wednesday PM Forecast: daily dose of storms continues through Memorial Day

 Use the slider to advance through the next 24 hours of Futurecast

-Over the next seven days, about 3-6 inches of rain is anticipated.
+Over the next seven days, about 3-6 inches of additional rain is anticipated.
 Spaced out over that time, these amounts wouldn’t create major problems, but any areas that see such amounts in a few days or even a few hours would cause street and poor drainage flooding.
 If you have outdoor holiday plans, do not cancel them just yet, but definitely have an indoor option nearby for when lightning is around.

 Get the latest 7-day forecast and real-time weather updates HERE.